 Once a person has joined the BENU loyalty programme, BENU Apteek Eesti OÜ has the right to process the personal data of the BENU Customer on the basis of Article 6 (1) (b) of European Union General Data Protection Regulation 2016/679 for the performance of the contract between the Customer and BENU Apteek Eesti OÜ, i.e. to enable the BENU Customer to participate in the BENU loyalty programme.
 Such personal data comprise:

-Personal data enabling the Customer to be identified and distinguished from other customers bearing the same name – the first name, surname and date of birth of the Customer;
+Personal data enabling the Customer to be identified and distinguished from other customers bearing the same name – the first name, surname and personal ID code of the Customer;

-Contact details of the Customer enabling the Customer to be notified of their new password to log into the customer account, of finding the Loyalty Card, of closing the Loyalty Card due to risk of misuse, amendment of the General Terms and Conditions, or of other non-marketing information relevant for the Customer – the telephone number, e-mail address and postal address of the Customer;
+Contact details of the Customer enabling the BENU Customer to be notified of their new password to log into the customer account, of finding the Loyalty Card, of closing the Loyalty Card due to risk of misuse, amendment of the General Terms and Conditions, or of other non-marketing information relevant for the Customer – the telephone number, e-mail address and postal address of the Customer;

 The list of purchases made in BENU Pharmacies using the Loyalty Card – for calculating the rate of discount and accrual of BENU points applicable to the Customer upon each purchase.